 Jefferson was one genius and Mussolini is another.
 I am not putting in all the steps of my argument but that don't mean to say they aren't there.

 Jefferson guided a governing class.
 A limited number of the public had the franchise.
 So far as the first sixty or more years of United States history are concerned there was no need for Jefferson even to imagine a time when the more intelligent members of the public would be too stupid or too lazy to exercise their wit in the discharge of their "duty."

 I mean to say T.J. had a feeling of responsibility and he knew other men who had it, it didn't occur to him that this type of man would die out.

 John Adams believed in heredity.
 Jefferson left no sons.
-Adams left the only line of descendants who have steadily and without a break felt their who have steadily and without a break felt their responsibility and persistently participated in Ameri-can government throughout its 160 years.
+Adams left the only line of descendants who have steadily and without a break felt their responsibility and persistently participated in American government throughout its 160 years.

 In one case hereditary privilege would have been useless and in the other it hasn't been necessary.

-Adams lived to see an "aristocracy of stock-jobbers and land-jobbers" in action and predicted them "into time immemorial" (which phrase an ingenious grammarian can by great ingenuity cata-logue and give a name to, by counting in a string of ellipses) of ellipses).
+Adams lived to see an "aristocracy of stock-jobbers and land-jobbers" in action and predicted them "into time immemorial" (which phrase an ingenious grammarian can by great ingenuity catalogue and give a name to, by counting in a string of ellipses).

-Old John teased Tom about his hyperboles, so he is fair game for us in this instance.
+Old John teased Tom about his hyperboles, so

+he is fair game for us in this instance.

 As to the ratio of property to responsibility, Ben Franklin remarked that some of the worst rascals he had known had been some of the richest.
-20

 This concept has long since faded from American government and almost from the minds of the people.
 Hamilton didn't believe it, or at any rate both his Hebrew blood and his Scotch blood coursed violently toward the contrary view.

-THE modern American cheap sneers at demo-cracy and at some of Jefferson's slogans are based on the assumption that Jefferson's ideas were idées fixes.
+HE modern American cheap sneers at democracy and at some of Jefferson's slogans are based on the assumption that Jefferson's ideas were idées fixes.

 Attacks on Jefferson's sincerity made during his lifetime were made by the same type of idiot, on precisely the opposite tack.
-I mean because they weren't idées fixes, and because Jefferson was incap-able of just that form of stupidity.
+I mean because they weren't idées fixes, and because Jefferson was incapable of just that form of stupidity.

-An idee fixe is a dead, set, stiff, varnished "idea" existing in a vacuum.
+An idée fixe is a dead, set, stiff, varnished "idea"

+existing in a vacuum.